oabdulra/scheduler/README.md

 ```
 Be sure to run two terminals, one for the api server and one for the development server

+Please click [here](https://github.com/lighthouse-labs/scheduler-api) for an indepth tutorial for setting up the api server.
+This will include information on setting up the database and seeding it as well.

 ## Running Jest Test Framework

 ```sh